 European Explorer Program: A Cultural and Personal Reflection off the beaten track in Europe

-The European Explorer Program resembles the classic European back-packing expedition of old, with students traveling on the Inter-Rail train system from Amsterdam to Berlin to Salzburg and the Austrian Alps to Venice and the plains of Northern Italy.
+The European Explorer Program resembles the classic European back-packing expedition of old mixed with a hands-on study of European history, culture and current events.
+Students will be traveling in a small group on the Inter-Rail train system from Amsterdam to Berlin to Salzburg and the Austrian Alps to Venice and the plains of Northern Italy.

 From hiking in the Alps, to swimming in the Spree in Berlin, to student led meals and work exchange at an 18th Century Italian Villa – The Irish Gap Year team will guide you on this journey of self-discovery.